etc27/MNaseseq-workflow/README.md

 ```

 #### Use edgeR package in RStudio to calculate normalization factors
 Next, I download final_counts.txt onto my laptop and use RStudio to calculate the normalization factors using the following script.
+I use the TMM method for between-sample normalization.
 ```
 #load libraries
 library(edgeR)